l460289052/Orbitool/readme.md

 If you meet any bugs, please let me know.
 You can send me the 'error.txt' file which is under the same directory with 'Oribitool.exe'.

 ## log
+**2020.02.29 version 1.0.3**

+Warning

++ I add a polarity filter, so it mismatch with former OribitWork file

+Appended

++ polarity filter when averaging spectrum

+Change

++ UI

 **2020.02.27 version 1.0.2**

 Warning